grrr-amsterdam/guidelines/environment/README.md

 # Dependencies you need locally
-This is everything you need on a Mac to do development work at Grrr.
+This is everything you need on a Mac to do development work at GRRR.

 ## SSH key